 Five Things You Must Know About Using Urea Fertilizers

-1. Urea Hasn’t Always Been the Primary Source of Crop Nitrogen
+1. Urea Has Not Always Been the Primary Source of Nitrogen to Crops

 Urea was first synthesized by the German chemist Friedrich Wöhler in 1828.
-Before that time, organic sources of nitrogen such as urine, night soil, manure, and compost were the only means to deliver this important macronutrient to the soil.
+Before that time, organic sources of nitrogen such as urine, night soil, manure, and compost were the only means of delivering this important macronutrient to the soil.

 Recommended Reading: POTASIO EN LAS PLANTAS

 Other chemical compounds have been used as popular fertilizers over the last century.
 Ammonium nitrate (N2H4O3.) is one such compound and has an NPK rating of 34-0-0.
 Urea, on the other hand, has an NPK grade of 46-0-0, making it more economical to transport.
 Ninety percent of synthetic urea produced now is for fertilizers.